shrutishrestha/Online-voting/README.md

 #Online-voting
-project built in JAVA
+project built in JAVA .
-implementation for onine voting for election commission of Nepal
+Implementation for onine voting for election commission of Nepal